MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 Contrast-Enhanced microangioCT of Murine Tibia

 The sample was removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder under humid conditions using a SkyScan 1172.
 Imaging parameters included an acceleration voltage of 49 kV, a current of 200 μA, and an isotropic voxel size of 2.99 μm.
-We acquired 7202 projection images, recorded over a sample rotation of 360° (4000 x 2672 px, 3 averaged to one, each exposed for 985 ms).
+We acquired 7202 projection images (4000 x 2672 px, 3 averaged to one, each exposed for 985 ms), recorded over a sample rotation of 360°.

 Figure 1 shows the tibial bone microstructure and vascularization of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enables the simultaneous display of bone and its vascularization.
 These tomographic datasets were also used in another study [16], where we performed simultaneous quantification of vasculature and bone volume.